complete-dope/fin-models/posts/ratios.md

 **Interest Yield** : Income from interest / Debt on which you need to pay interest

-**Debt to Equity Ratio** : Debt / Equity .. the amount of reliance on debt vs equity that the company
+**Debt to Equity Ratio** : Debt / Equity .. the amount of reliance on debt vs equity that the company Debt = current debt + non current debt
+Equity = Shareholder's equity + other Equity ( total equity )

 **ROIC** : Return on Invested Capital, the total money invested in the business , total amount / money / profit made from the model